typicode/minihost/README.md

 ## How it works

-Minihost assumes that your web app binds itself to the PORT environment variable so it can properly proxy requests to your app.
+minihost assumes that your web app binds itself to the PORT environment variable so it can properly proxy requests to your app.

 ## License